Common scab and powdery scab are bacterial and 'fungal' diseases of potato skins, causing rough, scabby patches.

 - Choose resistant cultivars.
 ‘Accent’, ‘Arran Pilot’, ‘Juliette’, ‘Golden Wonder’, ‘King Edward’, ‘Pentland Crown’ and ‘Pentland Javelin’ show some resistance to common scab.
 ‘Desiree’, ‘Hermes’, ‘King Edward’, ‘Pixie’ and ‘Sante’ show some resistance to powdery scab

-- AHDB Potatoes produces the British Potato Variety Database, which lists pest and disease resistance on a one to nine scale for many varieties and is a valuable guide to variety selection if any particular pest or disease is known to be a likely problem.
+- AHDB Potatoes produces the British Potato Variety Database, which lists pest and disease resistance on a one to nine scale for many cultivars and is a valuable guide to cultivar selection if any particular pest or disease is known to be a likely problem.
 For more information visit The British Potato Variety Database

 There are no chemical controls available to gardeners for either disease.

-Both organisms exist in the soil, either free-living (Streptomyces spp.) or as spores (S. subterranea f. sp. subterranea).
+Both organisms exist in the soil, either free-living (Streptomyces spp.) or as spores (S. subterranea).
 They invade the surfaces of potato tubers and the plant responds by growing corky scabs, which actually limit the spread.

 Powdery scab is worse under wet conditions because its spores germinate to produce infective swimming spores that need water for infection.
 By contrast, severe attacks of common scab can occur if the soil is dry during early tuber development.